ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-As you can see, we can store all the different [object]{.obj} variants as value [objects]{.obj} in a sequence and iterate over it.
-Note that [object]{.obj} variants may waste some storage, as all variants are silently enlarged to have the exact same size, so that all variant types can be stored in an [array] or sequences, and can be passed as [proc] parameters in the same way to the same [proc].
+As you can see, we can store all the different [object] variants as value [objects] in a sequence and iterate over it.
+Note that [object] variants may waste some storage, as all variants are silently enlarged to have the exact same size, so that all variant types can be stored in an [array] or sequences, and can be passed as [proc] parameters in the same way to the same [proc].